pietroppeter/nimib/refactor_notes.md

 - code is now normalized (including newlines)
 - minimal testing for nbText and nbCode added (could be improved later)
 - note that output currently not stripped and by default it has a newLine at end. should I remove the newline at the end? (we will in rendering...)
+- not having mdCfg as global object in renders (I would like to have it as const but did not work back then, should check if it works now)
+- can I remove NbDoc.render field? probably yes
+- there is no way to print a Context -> follow up PR to nim-mustache
+- using develop version of nim-mustache with public values
+- these two do not seem very good ideas, but I do want output without newlines at the end:
+  - output in context has removeSuffix (with dup)
+  - exporting sugar now
+  - especially a bad idea to have blk.output and blk.context["output"] different
+  - I really should think of an alternative...